o1-labs/rfcs/00XX-efficient-msms-for-non-native-pickles-verification.md

 ### Algorithm Performance, Circuit Layout, and Multi-Circuit Folding

 The circuit that we are implementing is large, and its layout should be carefully considered.
-Luckily, we have some liberty in design decisions -- the algorithm needs to be implemented on a *variant* of Kimchi which can allow long rows, additive lookups (memory access), and support for folding.
+Luckily, we have some liberty in design decisions -- the algorithm needs to be implemented on a *variant* of Kimchi which can allow long rows, additive lookups (random memory access), and support for folding.
 Two last features are (being) developed in the zkVM project.

 Note that each iteration (one run) of the sub-MSM algorithm with limited buckets takes $3n$ additions at most:
 - The cycle in the beginning populates the buckets and it takes $n$ additions because that's how much multiplications are there in `to_scale_pairs`.